top of page

 The IACC Digital Twin™ is designed to support understanding, not to replace medical care.
 Clear boundaries protect users, clinicians, and researchers by preventing misuse and reducing the risk of false conclusions.
 In complex chronic illness, symptoms often change due to delayed effects, environmental conditions, or overlapping influences.
 Timing alone does not establish cause, and apparent patterns may reflect multiple interacting factors (National Academies of Sciences, Engineering, and Medicine, 2015; Naviaux, 2016).

+Within these boundaries, the model helps identify patterns over time, highlight possible influences on symptoms, and support research, education, and advocacy.
+It can also improve communication between patients and clinicians by providing a shared language for describing change.
 At the same time, the model does not diagnose illness, prescribe treatment, recommend medication changes, or replace licensed medical care.
 It does not claim certainty about cause and effect.
 These limits are intentional.
 Maintaining them preserves trust, prevents overreach, and supports safer use in conditions where delayed response and variability are common (Greenhalgh et al., 2020; Crook et al., 2021).
 Clear scope is not a restriction.
 It is a safeguard that allows the model to remain useful without creating clinical risk.

 Why This Matters Beyond Healthcare